LuizDavidOlv/Data-Structures-and-Algorithms/DataStructure/Arrays/ProductOfArrayExceptItself/readme.md

 # Key Concepts

 ##  High level strategy
-- It can be solved by using the concept of prefix and sufffic products
+- It can be solved by using the concept of prefix and sufffix products
     - Prefix Product: The product of all elements before the current index
     - Suffix Product: The product of all elements after the current index